pranav-ramanathan/stride_patternboost/README.md

 ```
 git clone https://github.com/zawagner22/transformers_math_experiments.git
 ```
-2. Navigate to the directory and install dependencies for python and julia
+2. Navigate to the directory and install the necessary libraries for python and julia

 ## Usage
 1. Pick a problem from 'search_fc.jl'.
 You can create new problems based on the examples provided.